billyfish/earmark/readme.md

 Requires: dev/mui/MCC_TextEditor, dev/mui/MCC_BetterString, dev/mui/MCC_TheBar,  Launch-Handler

 This is a tool to allow you to edit and view Markdown documents.
-It uses a customised version of md4c at https://github.com/mity/md4c by Martin Mitáš available to do the actual conversion of Markdown to HTML.
+It uses a customised version of md4c at https://github.com/mity/md4c by Martin Mitas available to do the actual conversion of Markdown to HTML.

 ## USAGE: